Evans County, Georgia: Law enforcement and emergency services

 Fire department and EMS: The Evans County fire department is located in Claxton and has a fire chief, four dispatchers, and 21 volunteers.
 Ambulance services are provided by Evans County EMS.
 EMS has seven full-time employees and four part-time employees.

-Evans County is represented in the Georgia General Assembly by State Senator Jack Hill in Georgia Senatorial District 4 and State Representative Bill Werkheiser.
+Evans County is represented in the Georgia General Assembly by State Senator Billy Hickman in Georgia's 4th Senate district and State Representative Bill Werkheiser in District 157.
 The county is represented in Congress by Rick Allen of Georgia's 12th congressional district.

 Media

 The Claxton Enterprise is a weekly newspaper located in Claxton, Georgia, United States.
 It primarily serves Evans County, Georgia.
 The Enterprise was established in 1912 with its first issue being published on December 4, 1912.

 Evans County has one local radio station, simultaneously broadcast on both the AM and FM bands.
 WCLA (1470 AM and 93.7 FM) offers CBS News each hour, while programming Adult Standards music.
 WCLA broadcasts Claxton High School and Pinewood Christian Academy football, basketball and baseball.
 WCLA is the Evans County affiliate for both University of Georgia Bulldog football and basketball, as well as Atlanta Braves baseball.
 The station observed its 57th birthday on July 30, 2015.